 Editing Workflow

 Reduct: No video editing.
-You can create highlight clips by selecting text, but you cannot edit the video itself.
+You can build highlight clips by selecting text, but you can't edit the video itself.

 Descript: Full text-based video and audio editing.
 Cut, rearrange, remove filler words, add music, insert screen recordings.